 - Sticking any object that is smaller than your elbow inside the ear

 Your hearing aid will not work if your ear if full of wax.
 Earwax can clog the receivers and microphones of your hearing device thus affecting its performance.
 When you first start using hearing aids, you might notice an increase in the amount of wax in your ears, which is normal.

 Hearing aids usually stimulate some ear glands, which causes them to produce more wax.

 Make sure that you clean your hearing aids properly to avoid problems.
 If you use wax softeners or irrigate your ears, you should do so before bed after taking off your hearing aids.
 Before reinserting your hearing aids in the morning, wipe the outer surface of your ear to clean any wax that might have moved during the night.

 This infection occurs when water with fungi and bacteria is trapped inside the ear.
 Symptoms include a feeling of fullness, itchiness, and pain that worsens with tugging of the ear.
-To keep water from getting into your ear during swimming, you should make eardrops using vinegar and rubbing alcohol then use them before getting into the water.
+To keep water from getting into your ear during swimming, you should make eardrops using vinegar and rubbing alcohol or use a special spray to protect your hearing before getting into the water.

 Follow the above tips to ensure proper ear health.
 You should also schedule an annual ear exam.